jessepav/lacygoill-wiki-backup/tmux/command.md

 ---

 `displayp` blocks until you press a key.
-From `$ man tmux /COMMAND PARSING AND EXECUTION /subsequent`:
+From `man tmux /COMMAND PARSING AND EXECUTION/;/subsequent`:

 > Commands like if-shell, run-shell and display-panes stop execution of subsequent
 > commands on the  queue until something happens - if-shell  and run-shell until a